-The Athletic: Why taking Bills TE Dalton Kincaid in fantasy drafts has its pros and cons
+The pros and cons of selecting Bills TE Dalton Kincaid in fantasy drafts

 From a fantasy football perspective, the Buffalo Bills have had a pretty steady cast of characters in recent years.
 It’s always been Josh Allen, one of the best dual-threat quarterbacks in the game, his top receiver, Stefon Diggs, and the boom-or-bust Gabe Davis.
 Now, Diggs and Davis are gone and only Allen remains as the Bills will be going through the biggest change to their receiving corps since 2019.